I fancy myself on trying new things and doing things for the sake of doing things.

 A week later, I still haven’t gained my weight back.
 I have changed my diet to eat a light meal or drink a juice to replace a meal if I knew I would be eating something unhealthy that same day.

 Would we do it again?

 None of us would probably do a 3-Day Juice Cleanse again; that was just too long.
-I would certainly consider a 1 or 2 day cleanse in the future followed by light fasting for the next day or two.
+I would certainly consider a 1 or 2 day cleanse in the future, followed by light fasting for the next day or two.
 Am I glad I did it?
 Certainly!
 I’m always open to trying new things and didn’t feel like it was a waste of time or money as some people told me.
-It gave us all a better realization of many things that we wouldn’t have otherwise have thought about without the cleanse.
+It gave us all a better realization of many things that we wouldn’t otherwise have thought about without the cleanse.

 Another thing I’ll add is Marty Spence was wonderful throughout the whole process.
 From answering all my dumb questions to checking in, everything I read about her was entirely true.
 She really does care about her business and her customers.
-That alone is enough to keep my business whether it’s a shorter juice cleanse or just stopping by for a smoothie.
+That alone is enough to keep my business, whether it’s a shorter juice cleanse or just stopping by for a smoothie.

-So that does it with my latest life experiment.
+So, that does it with my latest life experiment.
 What I do next, you’ll have to keep reading to find out.

 Have an event you would like for us to come cover?
 Email us with the details of the event.
 We are always open to suggestions on fun things to do in Wichita!